Did you know? Students can qualify to receive CalFresh.

 How do I apply?

 You can apply online at the CalFresh website or apply with one of the CalFresh advocates who can help to answer any questions that you might have regarding the application process.
+The advocate hours for this quarter are listed below.
 It is recommended that you begin your CalFresh applications with our partners below or any organizations who can provide you with one on one assistance.
 If you began your application online on your own, the Santa Barbara Food Bank Advocates would not be able to assist you, please contact the Isla Vista Youth Projects.

 Why choose an advocate?